 |ARH 2814–01: Information Technology for the Art Historian

 Computer literacy with a twist.
-How to: find and manipulate images, research with scholarly precision, build a database from scratch, read articles skeptically and post them convincingly, learn any program in a weekend, collaborate as journalists and bloggers, and create footnotes that will make your professors weep with joy.
-Along the way we also talk about getting a job, the thrill of procrastination, the agony of copyright, and when kids should get smartphones.
+How to: find and manipulate images, research with scholarly precision, build a database from scratch, read articles skeptically and discuss them intelligently, learn any program in a weekend, collaborate as journalists and bloggers, and create footnotes that will make your professors weep with joy.
+Along the way we also talk about getting a job, the thrill of procrastination, the agony of copyright, and the danger of misinformation.

 |ARH 3794–01: Museum Basics